ibm-cloud-docs/devsecops/devsecops-custom-scripts.md

 #### Environment variables
 {: #cd-devsecops-scripts-envvar}

-Default ENV variables for the context of custom script stages, provided by the pipeline:
+The following table includes the default ENV variables for the context of custom script stages that are provided by the pipeline:

 | Path | Description |
 |-------------------------------------|------------------------------------------------------------------------------------------------------------------------------|